How long is the sonography program?

 Is USI's sonography program accredited?

-Yes, the DMS program at USI is accredited in Abdominal-Extended, Obstetrics and Gynecology, Vascular, and Cardiac concentrations by the Commission on Accreditation of Allied Health Education Programs.
+Yes, the DMS program at USI is accredited in Abdominal-Extended, Obstetrics and Gynecology, Vascular and Adult Cardiac concentrations by the Commission on Accreditation of Allied Health Education Programs.

 How many students are accepted into the program each year?